Skip to main content

 The newborn gorilla at Woodland Park Zoo, held close by mom Jamani.
 Photo: Jeremy Dwyer-Lindgren | Woodland Park Zoo

-Woodland Park Zoo welcomed a highly anticipated baby this month.
-On May 18, western lowland gorilla Jamani gave birth to a fuzzy little bundle of joy.
+Woodland Park Zoo welcomed two highly anticipated babies this month.
+On May 18, western lowland gorilla Jamani gave birth to a fuzzy little bundle of joy, and on May 24, Olympia (another western lowland gorilla) gave birth via a rare emergency C-section.
+In fact, in Woodland Park Zoo’s 126-year history, this is the first gorilla born via C-section.
+Both baby gorillas are boys.

 Who are the baby gorilla’s parents?